divyanshusahu/HackThisSite/Stego/README.md

 **HINT**: Look carefully: it's obvious, just not at first sight.

 As the question suggests, I wrote the python script to extract RGB values of every pixel.
 On observing, I found that the RGB value of most of the pixels is (62,62,62) but some of the pixels are slightly different having RGB values as (61,62,62).
-Then with the help of the python, I changed the RGB value of those pixels to (255,255,255).
+Then, with the help of the python, I changed the RGB value of those pixels to (255,255,255).
 The resulting image gives away the password.

 ```python